kaahndemir/kaahndemir/README.md

 My life goal is to serve different projects solutions to finance and entertainment.

 ### Key points:
-- I left school to learn about programming.
+- I left high school to learn about programming.
 - I have clear goals.

 ### Achievements: